rbran/ice-kola/README.md

 ```

 Be also aware that the first build will take 2 to 3 minutes.
 After that, the generation of the file should be done in several seconds.

+You can generate the raw Pcode of a binary using Pcode-generator and then use [Pcode-parser](https://github.com/kajaaz/pcode-parser/tree/main) to parse the produced pcode.

 ## Example of use
 If you want to generate the high-level Pcode of the binary "calculus", use the following command in ```pcode-generator/src```:
 ```